mahmoud/sedimental/entries/hatnote_top.md

 title: Announcing the Hatnote Top 100
 ---

-One thing you have to love about Wikipedia is the community.
-No other site's users are more critical to the project's success.
-And besides requests for [mobile versions][l2w_app] of Hatnote projects, one area that continues to draw community interest is contextualizing Wikipedia activity.
-Wikipedia is centered around knowledge, always growing, and it's important to remember that the insight of our favorite community-run encyclopedia often follows the focus of its massive readership.
+Moreso than any other major site, Wikipedia is centered around knowledge, always growing, and brimming with information.
+It's important to remember that the insight of our favorite community-run encyclopedia often follows the focus of its massive readership.
+Here at Hatnote, we've often wondered, what great new topics is the community learning about now?

 To shed more light on Wikipedia's reading habits, we're pleased to announce the newest addition to the Hatnote family: **The Hatnote Top